-In the span of two years, the agency has:
+In the span of three years, the agency has:

 - Enhanced Grants for Arts Projects guidelines to specifically encourage HBCU applications.

 - Conducted active outreach to HBCUs throughout the country, including meetings with nearly 30 HBCUs by mapping staff travel to the location of HBCUs.

 - Hosted a grants workshop in partnership with Jackson State University in Mississippi.

 - Hosted four HBCU interns for the inaugural Arts and Culture Internship for Historically Black Colleges and Universities.

 - Created a catalogue of arts and culture resources, faculty, classes, and program offerings for every HBCU.

-- Created and managed a first-of-its-kind partnership with National Endowment for the Humanities, Institute of Museum and Library Services, Advisory Council on Historic Preservation, and U.S. Department of Education to create the Interagency Competitiveness Cluster for Arts, History, Humanities & Culture
+- Created and managed a first-of-its-kind partnership with Advisory Council on Historic Preservation, Institute of Museum and Library Services, Library of Congress, National Endowment for the Humanities, and U.S. Department of Education to create the Interagency Competitiveness Cluster for Arts, History, Humanities & Culture.

 - Received the 2019 White House Initiative on HBCUs Public Partnership Award - Federal.